ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Name: pubsub-perm

-* Description/Specification: Permissions corresponding to the roles in pub/sub group
+* Description/Specification: Permissions corresponding to the roles in the pub/sub group

 * Reference: {{&SELF}}